konterfai-bot/konterfai/README.md

 For more complex examples edit [docker-compose.yml](docker-compose-dev.yml) to suit your needs.

+#### Pre-built Docker-Image

+You can also use the pre-built docker-image from [Docker-Hub](https://hub.docker.com/r/konterfai/konterfai).

 ## Configuration

 konterfAI is configured via cli-flags.
 For a full list of supported flags run (after [building](#building)):